Our2020View/Our2020View.github.io/batterydisconnect.md

 <img src="/assets/webbattdisc3.jpg"/>

-I chose to buy a couple of 8” AWG 2/0 cables to make things work  (The Winnebago 3/0 cable in the photo that I chose to re-use for the Victron BMV712 mod was a bit stiff and awkward to use).
-This photo shows the two 2/0 cables into, and out of, the disconnect switch.
+I chose to buy a couple of 8” AWG 2/0 cables to make things work  (The Winnebago 3/0 cable in the above photo that I chose to re-use for the Victron BMV712 mod was a bit stiff and awkward to use).
+This next photo shows the two 2/0 cables into, and out of, the disconnect switch.

 <img src="/assets/webbattdisc5.jpg"/>